 The first installment of Barcode Data Collection FAQs discussed the basics of barcodes and how they can help businesses.
 This blog post will discuss the different types of barcodes, and the various ways they can be used.
 Technology is only beneficial if it is being used properly, and barcodes are no exception.
 It is important to understand what each barcode type is used for.
 For the most part, industries have already discovered which barcodes work best for them.
 However, some businesses are unique and might use barcodes differently than others.

 These frequently asked questions will help you understand barcodes at a deeper level than before.

-Barcodes can be sorted into two main categories – one-dimensional (1D) and two-dimensional (2D).
+In barcode data collection, barcodes can be sorted into two main categories – one-dimensional (1D) and two-dimensional (2D).
 One-dimensional barcodes, also known as linear barcodes, are nothing more than groupings of parallel lines varying in widths.
-Linear barcodes are probably what comes to mind when the word "barcode" is mentioned.
+Linear barcodes are probably what comes to mind when the word “barcode” is mentioned.

 Two-dimensional barcodes feature patterns that can include squares, hexagons, dots, and other geometric shapes.
 These barcodes tend to be smaller than one-dimensional barcodes, and they can also hold way more in terms of data.
 It should be noted that two-dimensional barcodes require a 2D scanner in order to be read.

 2. Which barcode type should my company use?

 Although it might be worth it to look at a comprehensive list of barcode varieties for your barcode data collection system, you will most likely be able to choose a type based on the industry your business is in.
 For example, a company that deals with shipping or inventory would probably use Code 39 or Code 128 barcodes.
 These barcodes are used for alphanumeric or numeric barcodes, which work well with the labels and forms shipping companies deal with.